 How to Calculate Wholesale Distribution Business Value

 When you are selling your wholesale distribution business, you have to know the ins and outs of how to value a wholesale business.
-And while it may sound simple in concept, the details can get tricky.
+And while it may sound simple in concept, the details can become quite complex.

 There are many specific calculations that a qualified business intermediary specializing in the wholesale distribution business industry (business acquisition and sale).
 Still, in general, there are three main approaches to business valuation: